Woman Cradle of Abundance, Inc. – Board of Directors

 Anna de Groot

 A native of Lincoln, Virginia, Anna relocated to Princeton, New Jersey, to study at Westminster Choir College, where she has now earned two master’s degrees, Masters of Music in Piano Accompanying and Vocal Coaching, and Masters of Music in Piano Pedagogy and Performance.
 She delights in teaching and making music, and is honored to serve as a board member for Woman Cradle of Abundance.
+Anna produced several wonderful concerts to support Woman Cradle of Abundance.
+She now lives in Virginia but continues her regular engagement, especially in communications sending out the newsletters.

 While a teacher at Community Middle School, Cheryl founded Hands Across the Water in 2006.
 The program began as an email program to connect students from a world of ipods and smart phones with those who paid to use computer time miles from their homes.
-Since then, members have worked tirelessly to raise funds to provide tuition, school fees, supplies, books and clothing for students in Congo.
+Since then, American members have worked tirelessly to raise funds to provide tuition, school fees, supplies, books and clothing for students in Congo.
 Presently HAW is also managing a micro loan program in Uvira, providing employment in a struggling economy.
 Approaching retirement, Cheryl realized that she could not turn her back on her “family” in Congo.
 In 2013 Cheryl was led to Dr. Elsie McKee and Woman Cradle of Abundance.
 Working with the organization gives Cheryl a chance to continue her work helping the brave people of Congo to emerge from the poverty and violence enveloping them.
 Cheryl is the Community Outreach Coordinator for Woman Cradle of Abundance.

 Alicia Jay White

 Alicia has more than 25 years of experience as an Information Technology professional at Fortune 50 companies.
 She enjoys photography and traveling in her spare time.
 Alicia has worked with several non-profit organizations, including Junior Achievement, Habitat for Humanity, and multiple Presbyterian church sponsored projects.
 She learned about the Woman, Cradle of Abundance organization and their work empowering women in the Congo through a church sponsored event and volunteered soon afterwards.
+Among other things, her particular gifts are focused on the Etsy Shop.

 John is a human services professional with a background in education, serving both in public secondary schools and also in a private school with populations with special needs.
 He has worked for years in the private sector as an organizational development consultant focusing on promoting a culture of continuous improvement.
 He holds a Ph.D. in Education and an MA in Organizational Development.